-The model describes where different sustainability areas have the largest social, environmental and/or economic impact in the value chain, along with Asker's activities and targets for managing the risks and opportunities identified in the materiality assessment.
+The model describes where different sustainability areas have the largest social, environmental and/or economic impact in the value chain, along with Asker's activities See detailed descriptions of Scopes 1, 2 and 3 and the categories on page 57. and targets for managing the risks and opportunities identified in the materiality assessment.